RedCafez/OpenGuessr-Enhancer/README.md

 3. Click “Load Temporary Add-on”
 4. Select any file (like `manifest.json`)

-Note: It’ll get removed when you close Firefox
+Note: It’ll get removed when you close Firefox.

 ---